wencruz/ModuleManager/Module-Manager-Handbook.md

         }
     @atmosphereCurve // Edit SomePart's node atmosphereCurve.
 Note that this node doesn't have a name.
     {
-        @key,0 = 0 390 // Edits the FIRST variable "key" from atmosphereCurve
+        @key,0 = 0 390 // Edits the FIRST variable "key" from the "atmosphereCurve"
-        @key,1 = 1 320 // Edits the SECOND variable "key" from atmosphereCurve
+        @key,1 = 1 320 // Edits the SECOND variable "key" from the "atmosphereCurve" property
     }
     !PROPELLANT[Oxidizer] {} // Removes the node PROPELLANT named "Oxidizer" from the PART.
     }